 With over 8 hours of recorded lectures, this Udemy offering will teach you the basics of data structures, vectors, and data frames, all key skills for new data scientists!

-With these free resources for learning R, you can build a foundation in a new field without having to spend a dime!
+With these free web development courses for learning R, you can build a foundation in a new field without having to spend a dime!